jallerangel/mydriverlog-api/README.md

 ## 📖 Overview

-**MyMotoFinances** is a specialized financial ecosystem designed for motorcycle taxi drivers (Uber, DiDi, InDrive).
+**MyDriverLog** is a specialized financial ecosystem designed for drivers (Uber, DiDi, InDrive).
 This API serves as the core orchestrator, solving the problem of fragmented income by unifying multiple ride-sharing platforms into a single, automated financial dashboard.

 ### The Problem
 Drivers struggle to track net profit due to: